SkynetLabs/skynet-docs/source/includes/_skydb.md

 contains the full data.

 <aside class="warning">
-These functions have only been implemented for Browser JS at the moment.
+These functions have only been implemented for Browser JS and NodeJS at the moment.
 </aside>

 ## Getting Data From SkyDB